robtuley/world.rainchasers.com/src/peru.md

 Transport
 ---------

-If you don't have private transport travelling can be fairly slow but I was surprised at how easy it was to get the kayaks around with you.
-We managed to get kayaks on buses, taxis and even a collectivo (which is basically a small minivan that acts as a shared taxi) so it is practical (but slow) to rely on public transport.
-There are plenty of raft comapnies in both Cusco and Arequipa who can also help arrange transport, or you can exchange safety boating for food and transport to the river.
+If you don't have private transport travelling is slow but entirely possible: buses, taxis and collectivos (shared minibus taxi) will all take kayaks.
+There are plenty of rafting companies in both Cusco and Arequipa who can also help arrange transport, or you can exchange safety boating for food and transport to the river.

 Weather
 -------